MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1715-identifiers-should-have-correct-prefix.md

 ## Cause

-The name of an externally visible interface does not start with an uppercase 'I'.
+The name of an interface does not start with an uppercase 'I'.

 -or-

-The name of a [generic type parameter](/dotnet/csharp/programming-guide/generics/generic-type-parameters) on an externally visible type or method does not start with an uppercase 'T'.
+The name of a [generic type parameter](/dotnet/csharp/programming-guide/generics/generic-type-parameters) on a type or method does not start with an uppercase 'T'.

+By default, this rule only looks at externally visible interfaces, types, and methods, but this is [configurable](#configurability).

 ## Rule description